lanl-aea/waves/docs/tutorial_04_simulation.rst

 for running a datacheck is to verify the input file construction without running a full simulation.
 While Abaqus can continue with an analysis from the datacheck output, doing so modifies the datacheck output files, which has the affect of prompting `SCons`_ to always re-build the datacheck target.
 This task is excluded from the main workflow to avoid duplicate preprocessing of the input file.
-It will be used later in :ref:`tutorial_regression_testing_waves`.
+It will be used later in :ref:`tutorial_regression_testing`.

 First, the ``job_name`` is resolved from the name of the first source file listed in code pertaining to ``# SolverPrep``, in this case ``rectangle_compression``.
 That name is appended with the ``_DATACHECK`` string to